 For every dollar of income you earn over this limit, your pension will reduce by 50c for a single person, and 50c per couple.

-If you earn over $2024.40 a fortnight as a single, or over $3096.40 as a couple, you won’t be eligible to receive any payments.
+If you earn over $2,062.60 a fortnight as a single, or over $3,155.20 as a couple, you won’t be eligible to receive any payments.
 Your Age Pension cut-off point will be higher if you get the Work Bonus, an incentive designed to encourage participation in the workforce by those receiving the Age Pension.
+All payments may be lower if you don’t live in Australia.

 READ MORE: UNDERSTANDING THE GOVERNMENT AGE PENSION INCOME TEST